 How To Fill Out a 501c3 Application for Your Nonprofit

-We have read the IRS documents, and looked at comments from nonprofits just like yours to recommend the best practices when filling out a 501(c)(3) application.
+We have read the IRS documents that are necessary when creating a nonprofit, and looked at comments from nonprofits just like yours to recommend the best practices when filling out a 501(c)(3) application.

 This article will cover the three areas to help make your filing easy to manage: